eleanor-clifford/ellie.clifford.lol/blog/0016-filtering-discrimination/index.md

 <div class="content">

 But I really didn't think that it would be this bad.
-As is, there is a strong argument that this filtering is actually illegal in the UK -- the filter has no evidence that transgirl.fr should be blocked other than the reference to a trans person, and "Gender reassignment" is a protected characteristic under the Equality Act 2010.
+As is, there is a strong argument that this filtering is actually illegal in the UK---the filter has no evidence that transgirl.fr should be blocked other than the reference to a trans person, and "Gender reassignment" is a protected characteristic under the Equality Act 2010.